pikaju/flutter-braintree/README.md

 In `/app/build.gradle`, set your `minSdkVersion` to at least `21`.

-In order for your Drop-in to support PayPal payments, you must allow for PayPal's browser switch by adding an intent filter to your AndroidManifest.xml:
+In order for your Drop-in to support PayPal payments, you must allow for PayPal's browser switch by adding an intent filter to your `AndroidManifest.xml`:
 ```xml
 <activity android:name="com.braintreepayments.api.BraintreeBrowserSwitchActivity"
     android:launchMode="singleTask">